mhs003/harbrix/README.md

 sudo harbrixd &
 ```

-For production, use the provided `install.sh` to manage the systemd service.
+For production, use the provided `install.sh` or `net-install.sh` to manage the systemd service.

 ## Uninstallation